Listening Post invites you to hear stories of the streets on 16th

 Other approaches the National Street Service is taking include setting up temporary, manned feedback stations on San Francisco streets, and a signage campaign that calculates the cost of car use – by working out, for example, how much a parking spot costs the city to maintain every year, and how much a bike rack benefits nearby businesses.
 One of the signs remains in place in Bernal Heights.

-In part, the project will “help reveal these different perspectives…to understand that we don’t all have the same power and privilege on the street,” said Beaudry Coke, who works with Greenfield Labs.
+In part, the project will “help reveal these different perspectives…to understand that we don’t all have the same power and privilege on the street,” said Beaudry Kock, who works with Greenfield Labs.

 The stories you’ll hear don’t all deal directly with infrastructure.
 But they invite a passerby rushing from one block to the next to take a moment to hear how others experience the street.

-Note: Correction: An earlier version of this story misspelled Beaudry Kock’s last name.